 Feeding your dog an uncontrolled amount of any type of meat products can cause stomachaches or worse.
 Even if everything goes relatively well, they may still experience increased gas or diarrhea.

 A brand called Waggin’ Train Chicken Jerky Tenders, which is made by Nestle Purina in China, should definitely be avoided.
 There are several other brands which are also dangerous, be cautious.
 If you’re already dealing with such a situation, depending on the severity, your dog may need urgent veterinary care.
 This is especially true if the vomiting and diarrhea are uncontrolled.

 Remedies for Upset Stomach

-You can give your dog an antacid to treat gas or if you hear stomach rumbling.
-Pepcid and Zantac are people medicines which are generally safe for dogs suffering from mild gastrointestinal issues.
-Pepto-Bismol is also okay for canines with mild diarrhea.
-Just be sure to use a proper dose, as instructed by a vet, since dosage for humans and dogs can be quite different.
-Obviously, case of severe food poisoning should be addressed at a veterinarian as soon as possible.
+Dogs can be given an antacid to treat gas or stomach rumbling.
+Pepcid and Zantac are people medicines which are generally safe for canines suffering from mild gastrointestinal issues.
+Pepto-Bismol is also okay for dogs with mild diarrhea.
+Be sure to use a proper dose, as instructed by a vet, since dosage for humans and dogs can be quite different.
+Obviously, case of severe food poisoning should be addressed by a professional as soon as reasonably possible.

 Conclusion on Beef Jerky

 Dogs find beef jerky treats, most of which are made for human consumption, to be tasty but they should be avoided.
 At the very least, they contain high levels of salt and other harmful spices.
 Some brands, especially those made in China, have killed many dogs and seriously sickened thousands of others.

 If you wish to use beef jerky as a treat or for training purposes, there are two better options.
 Make your own at home or purchase beef jerky treats that are made right here in the USA which are designed with dogs in mind.